What is Xanthelasma?

 Throughout our experience in treating this condition, Xanthelasmas appear to be lesions predominantly observed on females.
 Although this higher reported incidence has been corroborated by other independent studies this maybe due to the fact that women are more self-conscious of cosmetic conditions than men.

-Xanthelasmas have few nervous terminations, however during removal using lasers or similar equipment the patient may feel pain due to the transferred heat to the surrounding healthy skin around the eyes.
+Xanthelasmas have few nervous terminations, however during removal using lasers or similar equipment the client may feel pain due to the transferred heat to the surrounding healthy skin around the eyes.
 Xanthelasmas are not harmful to keep either, these minor growths are unsightly and can be easily removed.

 At Akronics, due to the type of customers we have served, can now say Xanthelasmas are equally common in Asians, Caucasians and people coming from any ethnic origin.
 Many still believe that the formation of Xanthelasmas are directly related to the Cholesterol levels of the individual developing the condition.
 However a direct correlation between high lipids levels and the formation of Xanthelasmas has not been proven.
 It has been found that many of those developing Xanthelasmas have normal Cholesterol blood levels.